Negotiating Car Insurance Settlements

 - Why you need to hire an attorney in most serious injury cases

 Miller & Zois handles only serious injury and wrongful death cases.
-If you have been badly hurt or lost a loved won, call us at 800-553-8082 or get a free on-line consultation.
+If you have been badly hurt or lost a loved one, call us at 800-553-8082 or get a free on-line consultation.
 (If we think you don't need an attorney, we will tell you that.)